thoughtspot/thoughtspot.github.io/_complex-search/about-filters.md

  ![]({{ site.baseurl }}/images/search_bar_with_phrases_boxed.png "Search bar with filters")

-In an answer or a pinboard, filters appear just below the title.
+In an answer or a pinboard, filters appear just under the title.
 For pinboards, your filters apply to all worksheet-based visualizations in the pinboard.

  ![]({{ site.baseurl }}/images/filter_appears.png "Pinboard filters")